CSCfi/csc-user-guide/docs/computing/disk.md

 ## Scratch directory

 Each project has 1 TB of scratch disk space in directory `/scratch/<project_id>`.

-This fast parallel scratch space is intented to be used as a temporary storage space for the data that is used in Puhti.
+This fast parallel scratch space is intended to be used as a temporary storage space for the data that is used in Puhti.
 Scratch directory is not meant for long term data storage and **files that have not been used for 90 days will be automatically removed**.